vbhv14/pyross/README.md

 ## Author's Contact Info:

 The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP) ](https://www.maths.cam.ac.uk/features/call-action-covid-19) taskforce.
-We can be contacted at: rs2004@cam.ac.uk (Rajesh Singh) and ra413@cam.ac.uk (R. Adhikari).
+They can be contacted at: rs2004@cam.ac.uk (Rajesh Singh) and ra413@cam.ac.uk (R. Adhikari) or via the main GitHub Repo.